Phillips Exeter Academy: More recent history

 William Saltonstall '24 (p.
 1946–63) succeeded Perry and continued Perry's successful fundraising record.
 He began his tenure by completing a $5.6 million ($72 million in February 2024 dollars) fundraising drive, ending in 1948.
 Later that year, J. P. Morgan partner Thomas W. Lamont '88 (the former president of the board of trustees) left Exeter another $3.5 million in his will.

 Under Saltonstall, the academy maintained strong ties to elite universities, although like nearly all boarding schools, it lost ground to public schools during this period.
 Exeter served as one of the testing grounds for the Advanced Placement program, and in 1957, it produced 11 of the 30 incoming Harvard students with enough AP credit to enter as sophomores.
 In addition, in 1963 Exeter produced 73 National Merit Scholarship finalists, the most in the nation.
 However, elite universities relentlessly pushed Exeter to tighten academic standards even further, as Harvard's appetite for Exeter graduates meant that the top cut of Exeter students did not reflect the full breadth of the academy's contingent at Harvard.
 (In 1955, Harvard admitted 79% of applicants from Exeter and Andover; by contrast, in 1957, 30% of recent Exeter graduates made the dean's list at Harvard, compared to 40% for the entire freshman class.)
 Due to a surge of applicants from public schools, Exeter students no longer enjoyed near-automatic admission to the colleges of their choice.
 From 1953 to 1963, the percentage of Exeter graduates admitted to Harvard, Yale, or Princeton declined by a third, from 67% to 42%.

 Faced with a decline in applicants, the academy responded by broadening its student body.
 In 1969, Exeter stopped requiring students to attend a weekly religious service.
 In 1970, it became coeducational; it later appointed its first female principal (Kendra Stearns O'Donnell) in 1987.
 In 1996, to reflect the academy's coeducational status, a new gender-inclusive Latin inscription Hic Quaerite Pueri Puellaeque Virtutem et Scientiam ("Here, boys and girls, seek goodness and knowledge") was added over the main entrance to the Academy Building.
 This new inscription augments the original one—Huc Venite, Pueri, ut Viri Sitis ("Come hither boys so that ye may become men").
 In 1999, 55% of incoming Exeter students came from public schools.

-On January 25, 2019, William K. Rawson '71 was appointed by the academy's trustees as the 16th Principal Instructor.
+On January 25, 2019, William K. Rawson '71 was appointed by the academy's trustees as the 16th principal.
 He is the fourth alumnus of Exeter to serve as Principal, after Gideon Lane Soule (1838–1873), Harlan Amen (1895–1913), and William Saltonstall (1946–1963).
 In 2021, Rawson announced that Exeter would adopt a need-blind admissions policy, following a $90 million fundraising campaign to support financial aid.
-In 2025, Rawson announced that he would retire at the end of the 2025-26 school year.
+In 2025, Rawson announced that he would retire at the end of the 2025–26 school year.

-Jennifer Karlan Elliott, a 1994 graduate of Phillips Academy, was announced by the Exeter Trustees on November 14, 2025 to be the Principal to succeed Rawson.
+Jennifer Karlan Elliott, a 1994 graduate of Phillips Academy, was announced by the Exeter trustees on November 14, 2025, to be the principal to succeed Rawson.